lyc0826/COMIGHT/README.md

   - Example: A student roster worksheet contains class information in column B (Class 1, Class 2, Class 3).
 Splitting by column B creates separate roster worksheets for each class, each stored in a different workbook.

 - **Split into Worksheets:** Same as above, but the split worksheets are stored in different worksheets within a new workbook.
 The worksheet names are derived from the values in the split column.
-The number of worksheets cannot exceed 255.

 #### **Compare Excel Worksheets**